Association of Chinese language writers in Europe: A brief history of the CWAE

-The gala dinner for the opening ceremony was held in a Chinese restaurant, for which a whole floor was reserved to accommodate over 100 guests.
-A Chinese classical music orchestra and amateurs of Chinese opera from London came to perform.
-Ms. Chao was instrumental in soliciting subsidies from numerous relevant organizations to cover the costs.
-On the next day, leading Chinese language newspapers in Europe and Taiwan dedicated special full page coverage to this major event for the Chinese cultural world in Europe.
-Since then, the CWAE has evolved, matured in its organization and is recognized today as one of the most important associations of its kind.

 The CWAE, besides the Chinese Writers Association of Asia, is one of the earliest branches that led to the formation of the World Association of Chinese Writers (WACW).
 The Chinese Writers Association of North America was established in 1992, after which other such associations were established in South America, Australia and Africa.
 They all contributed then, across the seven continents, to form the WACW.

 The WACW was established in the winter of 1993 in Taipei, Taiwan, with an opening ceremony held at the Grand Hotel.
 A delegation of 14 members of the CWAE attended the event.
 Chinese writers, who until then mostly worked in isolation in different parts of the world, came under one roof, to share the same passion and a longing for their homeland.
 In the excitement of the exchanges and the warmth of friendship, nobody noticed the particularly cold weather during the event.
 Today the WACW, with 113 branches and 4,000 members all over the world, has become the largest association of Chinese writers.